ape-x/azure-devops-mcp/README.md

 This TypeScript project defines the **local** MCP server for Azure DevOps, enabling you to perform a wide range of Azure DevOps tasks directly from your code editor.

-> 🚨 **Public Preview:** This project is in public preview.
-You can expect that the tools will change before general availability.
+> 🚨 **Public Preview Extension:** This project is a fork of the public review, capable of authenticating to ADO via PAT as well.

 ## 📄 Table of contents